benarnav/gpt2/README.md

 ## Challenges and Solutions
 1. *Tokenization Speed*
    - **Challenge**: Initial bottleneck due to slow tokenization when implemented in Python.
    - **Solution**: Implemented [C extensions](https://github.com/benarnav/bytephase) for the tokenizer, significantly improving performance in training and encoding.

-2. *Missing Information*:
+2. *Missing Information*
    - **Gradient clipping details**:  Addressed by experimenting with common practices in transformer training.
    - **Exact composition of the training dataset**: Used available datasets of comparable composition and ensured robust preprocessing and tokenization.
    - **Distributed training architecture**: No training details were provided